-In this podcast, Howie Horrocks & Mark Dilatush answer the question “Can your marketing impact your administrative costs?”
+In this podcast, Howie Horrocks & Mark Dilatush answer the question “Can your dental practice promotion impact your administrative costs?”
 Yes – it can!
 Learn how half of the market will ignore you if you are offering deals and why that is the half of the market you do not want to lose!

 - Two Halves of the Dental Consumer Market